Vocabulary Quiz #1 for ʻAilāʻau Story

 Test your recall of the top twelve terms relating to Pele and lava flows in this multiple-choice quiz.
 The vocabulary comes from the ʻAilāʻau, The Forest Eater story.

-1. How do you say “smoke”, as in the smoke coming from a volcanic crater?
+1. How do you say “steam” as in the steam from a volcanic vent?

 A.